 - Plaza del Ayuntamiento to the Curva de Mercaderes

 There are plenty of places of refuge and wide spaces here.
 The bulls also tend to slow down a bit once they reach this stretch.
 Once you reach Calle Mercaderes, stick to the right-hand side—the bulls will often take the curve on the left.

 A dangerous corner where the bulls always run wide.
 If you need to get out of the way for a moment, do so in a way that doesn't block other runners.

 - Baja de Javier, Duque de Ahumada, Telefonica building

 The street narrows here and crowding can occur.
-Few places to hide.
-This late in the run, the bulls spread out.
-Though a bull is big and easy to spot, they're easier to spot when they're in a group!
+Additionally, there are few places to hide.
+This late in the run, the bulls spread out, which makes things more complicated—though you'd think it would be easy to see a bull, they're much easier to spot when they're in a group.

-A dangerous bottleneck.
-Though the animals are getting tired and are slowing, the humans are too, which can cause chaos.
+This narrow street creates a dangerous bottleneck.
+The animals are getting tired and slowing down—and so are the humans, which can cause chaos.

 - Plaza de Toros